1987 Philippine legislative election

 The 1987 Philippine legislative election was the first general election in the Philippines since the People Power Revolution and the approval of the 1987 constitution.
 The election was for the restored bicameral Congress of the Philippines.
 All winners' terms are from June 30, 1987, up to June 30, 1992.

 Background

 In the aftermath of then 1986 Philippine presidential election, incumbent Ferdinand Marcos and his running mate Arturo Tolentino were declared winners.
 There were widespread protests denouncing Marcos' victory, alleging massive fraud.
 The protests evolved into the People Power Revolution, driving Marcos into exile.

 Corazon Aquino, the candidate Marcos supposedly defeated, became president.
 A month after taking power, she proclaimed the Freedom Constitution, abolishing the Batasang Pambansa (parliament).
 The Freedom Constitution contained provisions for Aquino appointing a constitutional commission that shall draft a new constitution.
-The constitutional commission indeed drafted a new constitution, which was approved by the voters in February 2, 1987.
+The constitutional commission indeed drafted a new constitution, which was approved by the voters on February 2, 1987.

 Electoral system

 Senate

 The new constitution restored the Senate and its plurality block voting system in use from 1941 to 1972.
-In this election, all 24 seats are up, and the winners' terms will start in June 30, 1987, and end five years later.
+In this election, all 24 seats are up, and the winners' terms will start on June 30, 1987, and end five years later.